You are here: Home > Explore Cumbria > carlisle

 The weekly Wednesday market, and the Farmers Market held on the last Saturday of each month, are well worth a visit.

-Wetheral - Surrounded by rolling farmland, the village of Wetheral stretches along the River Eden, offering many delightful countryside views.
+Wetheral - Surrounded by rolling farmland, the village of Wetheral stretches along the River Eden.
 A market cross decorates the triangular village green, surrounded by 18th century houses of local sandstone and Victorian buildings of yellow brick.

 Bowness-on-Solway - the coastal village of Bowness-on-Solway hugs the coast on the western side of Cumbria along the Solway Firth, and marks one end of the Hadrian’s Wall Path.
-It is part of the Solway Coast Area of Outstanding Beauty, making it a fascinating hub for wildlife - it’s particularly good for bird watching.
+It is part of the Solway Coast National Landscape, making it a fascinating hub for wildlife - it’s particularly good for bird watching.
 Don’t miss the stunning sunsets over the firth, with views towards Scotland.

 Dalston - the town of Dalston and its home of Caldew Valley were originally part of the territory of the Carvetti, a Brigantian tribe of Celts.
 This is evidenced by the local place names of Cumdivock (‘valley of the little black stream') and Cummersdale (‘valley of the Cymri').

 Talkin Tarn Country Park - a peaceful oasis not far from the city, Talkin Tarn Country Park features farmland and woodland, spread across 120 acres.
-There’s a tarn for watersports, and outdoor events in summer.
+There’s a glacial lake for watersports, around which you'll find an accessible path.

-Hadrian’s Wall - built in AD122 to protect the northern frontier of the Roman Empire, Hadrian’s Wall celebrated its 1900th anniversary in 2022.
-Celebrations took place along this iconic UNESCO World Heritage Site, with everything from live music to archaeological exhibitions at #HW1900.
+Hadrian’s Wall - built in AD122 to protect the northern frontier of the Roman Empire, Hadrian’s Wall is dotted with interesting sites.
+Discover Roman forts and learn more at fascinating museums.

 As EV (Electric Vehicle) sales outstrip petrol and diesel car sales for the first time, it looks…